-- A. Grants and Scholarships (Hazel Pattison Memorial Grants) - 1.
-Responsible for encouraging and processing applications for Enrichment, Education, and Outreach Grants. - 2.
-Receiving a grant is not dependent upon financial need. - 3.
-Only those who have been members for at least one year are eligible. - 4.
-For the Enrichment Grant (\$500-\$1000), see Hazel Pattison Enrichment Grant POP. - 5.
-For the Educational and Outreach Grants (\$50-\$300 each for a total of \$600 per year), reviews the applications and submits them to the Board for selection. - 6.
+- A. Grants and Scholarships (Hazel Pattison Memorial Grants Program) - Responsible for encouraging and processing applications for Enrichment, Education, and Outreach Grants.
+See Hazel Pattison Memorial Grants Program document. - 2.
 Aids in raising donations for the grant program, keeps membership informed of grant availability and deadlines, and ensures that current Grant information is posted on the website.